MessaoudiLab/RNA-Seq-Analysis/SystemPipeR/README.md

 To write/edit any of these files, use text editor nano (i.e. nano targets.txt)

-### 2. FASTQC
+## 2. FASTQC
-Run FASTQC on all samples.
-Information on how to run FASTQC can be found in the
+Run FASTQC on all fastq files.
+Information on how to run FASTQC can be found in the repository "NGS-Pre-Processing"

+## 3. Trim files
+Based on FASTQC metrics, Trim fastq files using Trim galore.
+Information on how to run Trim galore can be found in repository "NGS-Pre-Processing"

-### 3. Alignment
+## 3. Alignment
 - In the data directory, create symbolic link for the reference genome file, annotation file and index file.
 You should have 8 files: fasta, GTF, and 6 index files ending in .bt2 if using bowtie alignment.
 ```
 ln -s absolute/path/to/reference/genome/files .